hittanshubhanderi20/Boston-311-Service-Equity-Analysis/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
 ![R Version](https://img.shields.io/badge/R-v4.1.0+-blue.svg)

-## Overview
+## Project Description

-This project investigates geographic disparities in Boston's 311 non-emergency service request system, with a focus on response time inequities between neighborhoods.
-Using five years (2015-2019) of Boston's open 311 service request data, we analyze response time patterns, develop predictive models, and identify factors contributing to service delivery disparities across the city.
+This project investigates geographic disparities in Boston's 311 non-emergency service request system by analyzing five years (2015-2019) of data.
+Using statistical modeling and machine learning techniques, we examined whether response times differ systematically between neighborhoods, particularly comparing North and South Boston regions.
+Our analysis revealed that South Boston neighborhoods experience 12.5% longer response times on average than North Boston areas (126 hours vs. 112 hours).
+Through Random Forest modeling, we identified that request type, submission method, and request year were the strongest predictors of response time, collectively explaining nearly 50% of the variation.
+After controlling for these and other factors, we found persistent neighborhood effects, with certain areas consistently experiencing longer wait times.
+Additionally, we discovered significant seasonal variations, with winter months showing the longest delays (128 hours on average), particularly in South Boston neighborhoods.

 ## Key Findings